-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness effectiveness of this action will be measured by future student performance on ELA and Math per the CA School Dashboard.
-2.7 Need: During the 2022-2023 school year, the district CAASSP data identified All students -26.6 DFS in ELA and -54.5 DFS in Math.
-In contrast, English Learners scored -67.9 DFS in ELA and -88.3 DFS in Math, Low Income students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
-These data points demonstrate the need to accelerate learning for unduplicated students in order to continue moving student achievement in a positive direction.
-Math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
 Our local indicators (i-Ready) for the 2022-2023 in comparison to the 2023-2024 school year showed All students +8% at grade level in ELA and +11% at grade level in Math.
-Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
+Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA +9% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
 These data points demonstrate the need to provide designated academic support, a system to monitor student progress through summative and formative assessments, and to identify supports and inventions to address the needs of the District's Low Income, English Learners, and Foster Youth student groups.
-The district will provide designated academic support, a system to monitor student progress through summative and formative assessments, and to identify supports and inventions.
-Educational partner recommended that we have a balance between student academics and wellbeing.
-In the academic focus, many responses emphasize the need for academic support, and addressing the individual needs of each student.
-All unduplicated student groups will be offered inschool and beyond the bells intervention, summer school, and extended learning opportunities to bridge and accelerate learning across all content areas and to access personalized interventions based on assessment results both in and out of the classroom.
-This action is being provided on an LEA-wide basis, anticipating that unduplicated students who have not met the standards will benefit based on the effectiveness as measured by improved student outcomes.
-However, because unduplicated student groups are performing lower than All students, ensuring that students benefit from staff that are prepared in providing best first instruction around ELA, Math, and other content areas will support an increase at a faster rate than All students.
-This action was determined by past effectiveness that showed EL, Foster Youth and M2.1, M2.2, M2.3, M2.10, M2.11, M2.12, and M2.13
+Our educational partner feedback, specifically from our instructional staff, recommended we provide a comprehensive student data management system with a process to determine foundational skills in English Language Arts and Math.
+Scope: LEA-wide individualized learning for ELA and Math, and Next Generation Math to target math concepts, to bridge and accelerate learning across all content areas and to access personalized interventions based on assessment results both in and out of the classroom.
+This action is being provided on an LEA-wide basis to ensure access, equity, and consistent support to increase academic achievement for all students.
+It is anticipated that unduplicated students who have not met the standards will benefit based on the effectiveness as measured by improved student outcomes.
+Because unduplicated student groups are performing lower than All students, ensuring that students benefit from individualized learning path and academic monitoring systems to support an increase in academics.
+2.13 Action: Expanded Learning Need: The district will coordinate programs to ensure students have opportunities to extend their learning through before school, after-school, spring, and summer school instructional programs to bridge and accelerate learning across all This action will be measured by the metrics identified in the action description.